mars0i/forage/doc/toroidal/Toroidal.md

         dimensions.
 *  `"subpath"`: initial string for values of `"label"` key, which are used to distinguish different sub-paths.
-The result will be a sequence that can be used in cljplot or Vega-Lite, respectively in a plot of a random walk (or something similar), where the line segments representing the walk may go outside the official boundaries.
+The result will be a sequence that can be used in a library like cljplot or Vega-Lite, respectively in a plot of a random walk (or something similar), where the line segments representing the walk may go outside the official boundaries.
 Segments that cross a boundary will be duplicated so that they come back in at the opposite side, and the walk plot continues from there.

 ---